Fibonacci search technique: Algorithm

 The two variants of the algorithm presented above always divide the current interval into a larger and a smaller subinterval.
 The original algorithm, however, would divide the new interval into a smaller and a larger subinterval in Step 4.
 This has the advantage that the new i is closer to the old i and is more suitable for accelerating searching on magnetic tape.

+Example

+Suppose we want to search for the number x = 85 in the following sorted array of n = 11 elements: